hashicorp/terraform-cdk/website/docs/cdktf/concepts/fundamentals/cdktf-json.md

 ## Declare Providers and Modules

-You must declare all of the providers and modules you want to generate code bindings for in your `cdktf.json` file.
-Modules and providers become available to your application after they are built from the `cdktf.json` file when you run `cdktf get`.
-Modules always have to be built via `cdktf get` and thefore must be defined in the `cdktf.json` file.
-While we have a selection of pre-built [providers](/docs/cdktf/concepts/fundamentals/providers.html) available, there are cases where you may want to generate the type bindings for providers yourself (for example, when a provider is not available as pre-built provider, or a specific provider version is required).
+You must declare all of the providers and modules that require code bindings in your `cdktf.json` file.
+CDKTF generates these code bindings from `cdktf.json` when you run `cdktf get`.
+We have a selection of pre-built [providers](/docs/cdktf/concepts/fundamentals/providers.html) available, but you may occasionally want to re-generate the code bindings for those providers yourself.
+For example, you may need a different version of that provider than the pre-built package.
+We do not provide pre-built modules, so you must always declare them in your `cdktf.json` file.

 The [schema](https://www.terraform.io/docs/language/providers/requirements.html#source-addresses) for both providers and modules in CDK for Terraform consists of a name, a [source](https://www.terraform.io/docs/language/providers/requirements.html#source-addresses), and a [version constraint](https://www.terraform.io/docs/language/providers/requirements.html#version-constraints).